MILD AGAIN TODAY, BUT COLDER & ACTIVE WEATHER AHEAD

 Your First Alert Weather Forecast:

-Watch out for a few slick spots on untreated pavement this morning.
-Even though most air temperatures across eastern Wisconsin are above freezing, road temperatures may be cold enough for icy patches.
-Be especially careful on sidewalks and parking lots.

-Otherwise, it’s going to be another mild February day.
-A brisk southwest wind will give us highs in the lower-half of the 40s.
+It’s another mild February day!
+A brisk west-southwest wind is giving us highs mostly in the lower-half of the 40s.
 Wind chills will be mainly in the 30s.
 For those who enjoy milder winter weather, enjoy the day, because the rest of the week will be colder.

 A couple cold fronts will pass through the area through tonight.
-As they do, skies will turn cloudy into the afternoon.
+As they do, skies will turn cloudy this afternoon.
 Look for a few flurries late today, especially across northern Wisconsin.
 The wind will veer to the northwest, allowing temperatures to trend down tonight.

 Our next weathermaker is a quick moving “Alberta Clipper” storm system, which will bring light snow to northeast Wisconsin late tomorrow.
 While only a coating is expected in the Fox Valley, the Northwoods will get 1-3″ of snow through tomorrow evening.
 Travel tomorrow night may become slippery.